Towards a Maturity Model for Systematic Literature Review Process: A Maturity Model for the SLR Process

-\textbf{Level 3 -- Defined}: The main focus of this level is to assure the SLR quality.
-To fulfill the requirements for this level, the SLR process must address two process areas: PPQA (which refers to quality assurance) and CM (which deals with the communication).
-The SLR process itself becomes responsible for ensuring the SLR quality rather than depending on the researchers' skill.
-At this level, researchers apply practices to minimize bias, and handling inconsistencies becomes a major concern.
+\textbf{Level 3 - Defined}: SLRs are conducted proactively making every effort to continuously improve their quality.
+To fulfill the requirements of this level, the SLR process must address two PAs: PPQA (which refers to quality assurance) and CM (which deals with communication).
+The SLR process assures the SLR quality, and biases are minimized in handling disagreements.
 Many practices refer to double-checking SLR activities or running assessments, such as the quality appraisal of primary studies and sensitivity analysis.
-CM is also assigned to this level because a well-defined and successful process clearly defines how communication among involved researchers occurs, including the way to gather multiple perspectives from researchers and check agreements (and even disagreements) among researchers in each activity contained in the SLR process.
+CM is also assigned to this level because it is a well-defined activity that enhances the communication between SLR researchers and other stakeholders.

-\textbf{Level 4 - In Optimization}: At this level, the SLR process presents the highest level of maturity in which researchers are concerned with continuously evaluating and improving their SLR process.
-SLR process at this level also produces SLR that are living elements in the sense they are constantly updated and improved.
-It means that the researchers' responsibility must not finish when they publish the SLR results, i.e., researchers must keep such results useful (updating them) for a long-term period and keep the value of SLR results.
-There are still no specific practices, goals, or process areas that focus on optimizing the SLR process and SLR themselves.
-Therefore, this particular level is an insightful proposition that this work provides.